High

 and small enough so the heat is contained.

 Experiment and learn.
+Steam pressure is what breaks most pots.
+If pots are not made to a uniform thickness, they sometimes crack because the drying shrinkage varies.
 If pots break it may mean they are too thick or the clay needs some opener.
-Sand is an opener.
-It allows the moisture to steam to escape at the early stages of heating.
-Steam pressure is what breaks most pots.
+Sand or grog in clay is an opener.
+It allows the moisture to steam out (to escape easier) at the early stages of heating.
+Sand must not include any limestone.
+After firing, clay pieces will pop off as the pieces of lime contaminants expand by absorbing atmospheric moisture.

-Modern electric kilns have a very prolonged heating stage at 200 degrees F. This is just below the point at which moisture turns to steam.
-The clay gets totally dry before it hits the steam forming temperature.
+Modern computer controlled electric kilns use a prolonged heating stage at 200 degrees F. This is just below the point at which moisture turns to steam.
+Clay that is fired fast must be TOTALLY dry before it hits the steam forming temperature.
 This prevents the clay explosions that often happen when clay is heated to too rapidly.